ServerHealthCheck/shc/README.md

 # ServerHealthCheck

-# How to install and get started
+# How to install on server

   Clone this git-repo: